Jagger81/h-consultants/README.md

 ## Credits

-### Content
--

-### Media
--
+The template used in this project is the *BizPage* template available from <a href="https://bootstrapmade.com/bizpage-bootstrap-business-template/" target="_blank" >bootstrapmade.com</a>.
+Testimonial / Team and Portfolio images are supplied with the template.

 ### Acknowledgements

-- I received inspiration for this project from https://myfoodbook.com.au and https://www.bbcgoodfood.com
 - I would also like to acknowledge the help received from the Slack Community in helping solve some of the issues realted to this project.